musana-engineering/musana.engineering.github.io/_posts/2025-07-14-conversational-analytics.markdown

 In this blog post, I’ll walk you through how to build a production-grade conversational analytics backend using Azure OpenAI, SQL Server, and FastAPI.
 This solution is designed for engineering teams that want to embed natural language querying into existing internal tools.

-- The architecture follows DevOps best practices:
+- The architecture follows DevOps best practices
-- Version-controlled code in Azure Repos
+- Version-controlled code in GitHub
 - Infrastructure as code (IaC) using Terraform
 - Secret management using Azure Key Vault
 - Containerized backend deployed via Azure Container Apps